ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 fit into any of the cases mentioned already, and so it will discuss in a separate section.

-## Environmental modification of implicit rates
+## Environmental effects on implicit rates

 The soil model explicitly represents the soil microbes involved in decomposition.
-However, extending this representation to all the processes would be incredibly hard to parametrise, so some processes are instead represented by empirically obtained expressions that implicitly represent the actions of the microbial community.
+However, extending this representation to all the processes would be incredibly hard to parameterise, so some processes are instead represented by empirically obtained expressions that implicitly represent the actions of the microbial community.
 As these processes are driven by microbes they are affected by environmental conditions, in particular soil temperature and moisture.